nicolasigor/sleep-stage/README.md

 This repository was made for the course EL7006 Neural Networks and Information Theory for Learning, Universidad de Chile, with educational purposes.

 This is a toy example of sleep stage scoring with simple features and a Random Forest classifier, using sleep data from the MASS Database [1] (not included in this repository).
-Scripts of visualization and classification can be found inside the 'scripts' directory.
+Scripts for visualization and classification can be found inside the 'scripts' directory.
 It is meant to be a working example for the input pipeline of the classification task needed for course projects.

-Access to the database should be properly requested following the instructions at http://massdb.herokuapp.com/en/get-access/
+Access to the database should be properly requested following the instructions at http://ceams-carsm.ca/en/mass

 Requirements:
 - Numpy